10. How to Find the Hero Angle for Food Photography

 If you shoot on manual, make sure to use your exposure meter to see if your images are over or underexposed.

 Too dark and your viewer won’t connect with your subject and food story.
-Too bright, and you can miss communicating important details and colours.
+Too bright, and you can miss communicating important details and colors.

 Take a look at your histogram as well to see if you’re images are too bright or dark.